NVIDIA-AI-IOT/deepstream-yolo3-gige-apps/README.md

   * Using TLT converter to generate the TRT engine file for the DeepStream Deployment for the Yolo3 GigE application if need re-train

-  * User can make selection: either display the bounding box of object detection on screen or save as a encoded H264 video file
+  * User can make selection: generate the RTSP video stream,  display the bounding box of object detection on screen, or save as a encoded H264 video file